GLASS SOOTING UP? USING TOO MUCH FUEL?

 Both appliance manufacturers and HETAS strongly recommend that all solid fuel appliances are serviced by a competent person and preferably by a HETAS registered engineer at least once a year.

 This ensures you are complying with current Building Regulations, local bylaws and maintaining your manufacturer's warranty cover.

-Do make the most of our Annual Service Deal which will save you money and ensure the performance and appearance of your stove so you never have to concern yourself with its safety, you can just enjoy the pleasure of its warmth.
+Do make the most of our Service Deal which will ensure the performance and appearance of your stove so you never have to concern yourself with its safety, you can just enjoy the pleasure of its warmth.